imanuelcostigan/OldFinancialMarkets.jl/doc/currencies.rst

 Introduction
 -------------------------------------------------------------------------------

 Currencies are another key building block to building a coherent financial mathematics library.
-As currencies are the basis for transactions, they bring together different conventions in a unique manner and are used in primarily to this end in ``FinMarkets.jl``.
+As currencies are the basis for transactions, they bring together different conventions in a unique manner and are used in primarily to this end in ``FinancialMarkets.jl``.

 Details
 -------------------------------------------------------------------------------